colevandersWands/snippetry/snippets/the-fun-parts.md

 ---
-JavaScripting: teach me how to, Dougie.
+alt: "JavaScripting: teach me how to, Dougie."
 ---

 # JavaScript: The ~~Good~~ _Fun_ Parts